I woke up to a new week.

 My laundry room grew a mountain over the weekend.
 If it continues at this rate, I may need a professional guide or crampons to conquer it.

-My single sox must have eaten all the food in my cupboard before they ran away.
+All the single sox must have eaten all the food in my cupboard before they ran away.

 Monday looms like an unfriendly foe in my heart and mind.